PR55/API-Project/README.md

 * Program the front end
 * Allow hosts of events to manage attendees (option to enable per an event, default true)
+* Add and manage photos to venues for a group

 ## Database Schema Design